Stablecoin payment intents API guide

 Handle duplicates, expiry, and token options deliberately

-Most payment intent problems show up as merchant operations issues: duplicate orders, unclear expiry, or a buyer seeing payment options that support and finance did not expect.
+Most payment intent problems show up as payment-status issues: duplicate orders, unclear expiry, or a buyer seeing payment options the business did not expect.
 Treat those rules as launch requirements, not technical edge cases.

 - Use one order reference for one expected payment.

-- Make expired checkout sessions easy for buyers and staff to recognize.
+- Make expired checkout sessions easy for buyers and merchants to recognize.

 - Show the accepted token and chain set before the buyer reaches the wallet step.

 A payment intent should be useful after checkout, not only during checkout.
-When support and finance can inspect the same payment record, stablecoin rollout becomes easier to scale without adding manual matching work.
+When the same payment record is clear after payment, stablecoin rollout becomes easier to scale without adding extra payment matching.

 - Order reference and customer context.